 - Applying medication labels to filled prescription bottles

-A pharmacy technician will also find pharmacy tech positions in hospitals, assisted living facilities, or nursing homes.
-When working in a hospital or assisted living facilities, a pharmacy technician is generally responsible for the following tasks –
+A pharmacy technician will also find pharmacy tech positions in hospitals, assisted living facilities, nursing homes or medical centers.
+When working in a clinical setting, a pharmacy technician is generally responsible for the following tasks –

 - Managing medication packages set up for nurses to give medication accurately and quickly